 May 24-27, 2019

-We strive to create a camp community that is welcoming, inclusive, and safe for all dancers.
+In this setting we strive to create a Contra Dance camp community that is welcoming, inclusive, and safe for all dancers.
 We do not gender balance our roster, and have both gendered/non-gendered accommodations.
 We appreciate and are excited for feedback on ways to make our dance space safer and more welcoming for everyone.

 Music by Amy Englesberg and Audrey Knuth with Dana Parkinson Calling.